-“The May primary election is already fully engaged, so that certainly isn’t an option at this point,” said Dan English, Kootenai County clerk, adding that they’ve already mailed out around 1,500 absentee ballots.
+"The May primary election is already fully engaged, so that certainly isn't an option at this point," said Dan English, adding that they've already mailed out around 1,500 absentee ballots.

-That was in response to challenger Jim Brannon’s open letter to incumbent Mike Kennedy this week that asked Kennedy to agree to set aside the court proceedings so the county can redo the seat 2 City Council contest.
+The clerk was responding to challenger Jim Brannon's open letter to incumbent Mike Kennedy this week that asked Kennedy to agree to set aside the court proceedings so the county can redo the seat 2 City Council contest.

-The Secretary of State’s election department said there isn’t a provision for such a seat 2 challenge, but a judge could rule for one should the judge choose to.
-Kennedy’s attorney, Scott Reed, said they weren’t interested, and questioned the legal possibility of redoing the election in that matter.
+The Secretary of State's election department said there isn't a provision for such a challenge, but a judge could rule for one should the judge choose to.
+Kennedy's attorney, Scott Reed, said they weren't interested, and questioned the legal possibility of redoing the election like that.